kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/commandLine.md

 Command Line Options for Blue {#commandLine}
 =============================

-To view the options that Blue has from the commandline, type \"blue
+To view the options that Blue has from the commandline, type "blue
-\--help\".
+\--help".
 After that, you should see information printed to the console.
 Some of these flags are used by the Netbeans Platform that Blue is built upon.
 The following are ones Blue uses itself: